F1 Championship Season 2000: Reception

 The PC, PlayStation, and PlayStation 2 versions received "average" reviews according to the review aggregation website Metacritic.
-Chris Charla of NextGen said of the latter console version: "If you don't mind the fact that the graphics aren't up to snuff, you will find a very good F1 game here."
+Chris Charla of NextGen was generally positive to the latter console version, praising the realistic driving model, detailed car models and damage, and AI, but criticized an assist mode as "poor" and called the graphics and some other visual effects as "unremarkable".
 In Japan, where said console version was ported for release on 1 March 2001, Famitsu gave it a score of 28 out of 40.
+Michael Lafferty of GameZone gave the PlayStation version seven out ot ten, and considered the title to be more restrictive in its fan-base than other racing games.